trombik/jekyll-site-info.mkrsgh.org/makerspace/_posts/2020-11-04-Logistics-Updates-in-Siem-Reap.md

 title: Logistics updates in Siem Reap
 classes: single
 tags:
-  - aliexpress
+  - AliExpress

 ---

-I have been making several purchases from Aliexpress since the last post about shipping from China to Cambodia
+I have been making several purchases from AliExpress since the last post about shipping from China to Cambodia
 ([Logistic recovering from Covid 19](../../../2020/07/09/Logistic-Recovering-from-Covid-19.md)).
 Here is the summary: it takes a bit longer than before, but reasonably fast.

 Most of my orders are electronics parts, meaning, they are small.
 Even when I order several parts, my favourite seller ships them in a package, similar in size to smartphone products in a box.
-I always choose Aliexpress Standard Shipping where possible because it is the cheapest option with tracking information.
+I always choose AliExpress Standard Shipping where possible because it is the cheapest option with tracking information.
 Tracking information is essential in this country as most of couriers &mdash; including DHL &mdash; do not deliver items to your home.
 They call you when items arrive, but, sometimes mistakes happen.
-When you choose Aliexpress Standard Shipping, dispute process is much easier if the issue is caused by logistics.
-In that case, Aliexpress directly processes the dispute request, and when they confirm it, they will refund immediately.
-Aliexpress does not deliver items, but uses third-party couriers, often Singapore Post in South East Asian countries, instead.
+When you choose AliExpress Standard Shipping, dispute process is much easier if the issue is caused by logistics.
+In that case, AliExpress directly processes the dispute request, and when they confirm it, they will refund immediately.
+AliExpress does not deliver items, but uses third-party couriers, often Singapore Post in South East Asian countries, instead.